 Off season falls around late summer, early fall.
 But Singapore gets a fair amount of business travelers year round, so don’t expect prices to drop during this time as they do in other destinations during low season.

 No matter when you visit, be prepared for hot and humid weather.
 Drink plenty of water throughout your stay to avoid dehydration and swelling of the fingers, hands, legs and feet - common, yet easily avoidable side effects of high humidity.
 Showers are usually short lived, but they can come by surprise.
 To make sure you’re always prepared, keep a pair of sunglasses, as well as an umbrella, with you at all times when you’re roaming around outdoors.

 How to Save Money in Singapore

-In comparison to its neighbouring countries, prices in Singapore are more on par with European and North American prices.
-With that being said, there are a ton of ways to save money while traveling through the city state.
+In comparison to its neighbouring countries, prices in Singapore are more on par with European and North American standards.
+With that being said, there are a ton of ways to save money while traveling through the city-state.